ninja cpa review

 Here's the math:

-If you study 20 hours per week, and spend 2.5 weeks on Step 3 doing MCQ, that's 50 hours.
+If you study 20 hours per week and do MCQs for 2.5 weeks on Step 3, that's 50 hours.

 During those 50 hours of Non-Stop MCQ, if you spend 2 minutes per question on average (a reasonable pace), then that's 30 questions per hour (60/2).